Mark Seymour: Early years

-Mark Jeremy Seymour was born on 26 July 1956 in Benalla to Frank and Paula Seymour.
+Mark Jeremy Seymour was born on 26 July 1956 in Benalla, Victoria, to Frank and Paula Seymour.
 He has two older sisters, Hilary and Helen, and a younger brother, Nick (born 1958) – later bass guitarist for Crowded House.
 His mother encouraged all four children to learn musical instruments and sing.
 He initially learned piano but switched to guitar as a teenager.
 Seymour and his family moved to Melbourne in 1972.
-He graduated from University of Melbourne in 1978 and was qualified to teach.
+He was a resident of Ormond College at the University of Melbourne where he graduated in 1978 and was qualified to teach.
 He later lived in the St Kilda area.

 Career

 1980: The Jetsonnes

-By 1980 Seymour, on lead guitar, was a member of The Jetsonnes, a post-punk pop group formed in Melbourne, with John Archer on bass guitar; Doug Falconer on drums; Margot O'Neill on lead vocals; and Ray Tosti-Gueira on guitar.
+By 1980, Seymour, on lead guitar, was a member of The Jetsonnes, a post-punk pop group formed in Melbourne; it had John Archer on bass guitar, Doug Falconer on drums, Margot O'Neill on lead vocals, and Ray Tosti-Gueira on guitar.
 Clinton Walker described the group as "lighter, bouncier (rather than funkier) and more infectious than other like-minded bands such as Models".
-They issued a double A-sided single, "Newspaper"/"Miniskirts in Moscow".
+In June 1980, record label Missing Link issued a double A-sided single "Newspaper" by the Jetsonnes and "Miniskirts in Moscow" by International Exiles.
 The Jetsonnes, Models, and International Exiles were "the first bands to rise out of Melbourne's hothouse punk, new wave explosion playing an exuberant brand of neo-pop".

-1981–1998: Hunters and Collectors
+1981–1998: Hunters & Collectors

 In 1981, Seymour formed Hunters & Collectors from the remnants of The Jetsonnes with Archer, Falconer, and Tosti-Gueira.
-According to musicologist, Ian McFarlane, this was "a far more radical and unremitting concept" and Seymour, with his "blue labourer's singlet, bulging biceps, introspective angst and impassioned vocals" became the "thinking woman's sex symbol".
+According to musicologist Ian McFarlane, this was "a far more radical and unremitting concept" and Seymour, with his "blue labourer's singlet, bulging biceps, introspective angst and impassioned vocals" became the "thinking woman's sex symbol".

-Between 1981 and 1998, The Hunters and Collectors released nine studio albums, and were inducted into the ARIA Hall of Fame in 2005.
+Between 1981 and 1998, Hunters & Collectors released nine studio albums, and they were inducted into the ARIA Hall of Fame in 2005.

-In 1992, Seymour released his debut single, "Hey Boys" with Paul Kelly from the Garbo (soundtrack).
+In 1992, Seymour released his debut solo single, "Hey Boys" (featuring Paul Kelly), from the Garbo (soundtrack).
 The song peaked at number 71 on the ARIA Charts.

-Seymour wrote the Hunters and Collector's song "Holy Grail", which although not intended to be about sport, has been widely used in television broadcasts of Australian Football League matches, especially the AFL Grand Final.
+Seymour wrote the Hunters & Collectors song "Holy Grail", which although not intended to be about sport, has been widely used in television broadcasts of Australian Football League matches, especially the AFL Grand Final.
 It was also used by the Queensland cricket team in the years leading up to its first Sheffield Shield win in 1995.
-Seymour has performed at several AFL Grand Finals.
+Seymour has performed this song and others at several AFL Grand Finals.
+It has won many accolades, including multiple appearances in the Triple J Hottest 100, including most recently at 50th place in the Triple J Hottest 100 of Australian Songs, a 2025 poll.